ladelgadobe/Soil_Interpolation/README.md

 ###  R scripts   <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/r/r-original.svg" width="20"/>
 - Ordinary Kriging (OK) – fitted with Method of Moments (MoM)
 - Ordinary Kriging (OK) – fitted with Restricted Maximum Likelihood (REML)
+- Kriging with External Drift (KED)
 - Random Forest Spatial Interpolation (RFSI) – model that incorporates, as covariates, the values of the n nearest observations and their distances to the prediction location.
 The idea (according to Sekulić et al., 2020) is that neighboring points carry direct spatial information that can improve prediction.
 - Random Forest Spatial (RFE) – using geographic coordinates (x, y) as covariates
 - Support Vector Machine (SVM)